viincenb/epidocker/README.md

 #### And you just wrote two words.<br><br>

-Containers are automatically removed since 1.2.0, don't worry about ghost containers.<br><br>
+Containers are automatically removed, don't worry about ghost containers.<br><br>

+Run with `--save` flag will save the container.
+You can get the list of all the containers you created with `epidocker list`.

+You can delete a container with `epidocker delete [container name]` and you can go back in a created container by typing `epidocker run [container name]`.

 ## Known issues